gt-webdev/practical-react-weather-app/README.md

 	}
 ]
 ```
-2. `fetchCurrentWeather()`: returns an object containing relevant data for current weather.
+2. `fetchCurrentWeather(isFahrenheit)`: returns an object containing relevant data for current weather.
+If the `isFahrenheit` input is set to `true`, all temperature values will be presented in °F or otherwise in °C.

 Example output:
 ```json